okwolf/hyperapp-fx/README.md

 ### `frame`

 Describes an effect that will call an action from inside [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame), which is also where the render triggered by the action will run, optionally with `data`.
+A relative timestamp will be provided as the `time` property on the action `data`.

 Example: